stresearch/wicys-2021-iot/README.md

 jupyter-notebook --ip=0.0.0.0
 ```

 Copy the last URL and type it into your browser, and you'll be able to access the notebooks.
-Open `CSV_Playground.ipynb`
+Open `wicys-iot-workshop-analysis.ipynb`